No obstacle to publication of Mother and Baby Homes report, says Taoiseach

 Taoiseach Micheál Martin said he had met on Friday morning with groups involved in the Mother & Baby homes issue.
 Photograph: Julien Behal /PA Wire

-There are no “obstacles or barriers” anticipated to publication of the report of the commission on Mother & Baby Homes, the Taoiseach has said.
+There are no “obstacles or barriers” anticipated to publication of the report of the Mother and Baby Homes Commission of Investigation, which was handed over yesterday, the Taoiseach has said.

-Speaking on Friday afternoon, Micheál Martin said that “Government is not anticipating obstacles of barriers to its release”.
+Speaking on Friday afternoon, Micheál Martin said “Government is not anticipating obstacles or barriers to its release”.

 “We’re not looking at this from the perspective of barriers to publication, rather, we’re looking at it from the perspective of enabling this to be published as soon as we possibly can,” he said.

-The Taoiseach repeated that it was the Government’s intention to create an institution that would act as a repository for records related to the Mother & Baby homes, the Magdalene Laundries and industrial schools.
+The Taoiseach repeated that it was the Government’s intention to create an institution that would act as a repository for records related to mother and baby homes, Magdalene laundries and industrial schools.

-He said he had met on Friday morning with groups involved in the Mother & Baby homes issue to discuss matters related to access to records and the rights afforded under the General Data Protection Regulation, powerful EU laws that were transposed into Irish law in 2018.
+He said he had met on Friday morning with groups involved in the mother and baby homes issue to discuss matters related to access to records and the rights afforded under the General Data Protection Regulation (GDPR), powerful EU laws that were transposed into Irish law in 2018.
 The discussion also focused, he said, on “the legislative agenda that is required in terms of getting a statutory access to records for people generally”.

 “We discussed at a preliminary level the nature of that legislation and the framework around that legislation.”

-The Commission’s report was received by Minister for Children Roderic O’Gorman on Friday, following a period of more than ten days’ controversy over access to records.
-The Government initially argued last week that access rights under the GDPR would be prohibited by the 2004 Commissions of Investigations Act, under which the Mother & Baby homes commission was set up.
+The commission’s report was received by Minister for Children Roderic O’Gorman on Friday, following more than 10 days’ controversy over access to records.
+The Government initially argued last week that access rights under GDPR would be prohibited by the 2004 Commissions of Investigations Act, under which the commission on mother and baby homes was set up.
 However, this week the Government changed its policy on this.

-Asked about legal advice given in the run-up to this policy change, a spokesman for Mr O’Gorman said the department engaged with the Attorney General’s office following receipt of the Commission’s sixth interim report, which it received in February of this year.
-Contact was made with the AG “regarding significant issues the Commission of Investigation has raised regarding access to a valuable database it had created in the course of its work”, a spokesman for the Minister said.
+Asked about legal advice given in the run-up to this policy change, a spokesman for Mr O’Gorman said the department engaged with the Attorney General’s office following receipt of the commission’s sixth interim report, which it received in February.
+Contact was made with the Attorney General “regarding significant issues the commission of investigation has raised regarding access to a valuable database it had created in the course of its work”, a spokesman for the Minister said.

 “This involved consideration of the 2004 Commissions of Investigation Act.”

-It is understood that broad advice was provided by the AG’s office in relation to the database and the non-disclosure of records, and that this was interpreted by departmental legal advisors as supporting a blanket ban.
-On foot of that engagement, the department’s advice to the Minister was that “access to the archive produced by the Commission through GDPR is expressly prohibited”.
+It is understood that broad advice was provided by the Attorney General’s office in relation to the database and the non-disclosure of records, and that this was interpreted by departmental legal advisers as supporting a blanket ban.
+On foot of that engagement, the department’s advice to the Minister was that “access to the archive produced by the commission through GDPR is expressly prohibited”.

 However, following contact from the Data Protection Commissioner on October 19th, the department sought further advice from the Attorney General’s office.